stratokumulus/proxmox-openshift-setup/Readme.md

 Deploy the VMs, fire up the "service" machine, run the ansible playbook.
 Then fire up the bootstrap node.
 Then fire up the 3 master nodes.
 Once they're all up and running (you can see them as "ready" in the "oc get nodes" outputs), stop the bootstrap node, remove references to this node in the haproxy config, restart haproxy, and fire up the worker nodes.
 They'll get stuck after the 3rd boot, so approve all the certificates to "unstuck" them.
 Done !

+## Major changes from the last push

+I did change quite a few things :
+- the nodes are now described in a YAML file
+- I'm using a Cent0S 10 cloud-init setup

 ### Setting things up

 We will need the following :
-- A Proxmox server that can run 7 VMs, for a minimum of 22 CPUs, 112GB of RAM
+- A Proxmox server that can run 8 VMs (the temporary bootstrap, the control plane nodes, and the worker ones).
+I give them 16GB and 4 CPUs each
 - (Optional) A dedicated subnet/VLAN (I used VLAN2 in my config : vmbr1, tag2 - it allows me to mess with a DHCP/DNS config without impacting my main network)
-- A template of a CentOS server to clone, created with an ansible user (`ansiblebot` for me), which has sudo privileges with no passwords.
-Named `a2cent` on my proxmox.
+- A CentOS cloudinit template to clone
 - A template of a PXE boot client to clone - no OS, it'll be provided by the PXE boot (not necessary though, the VMs could be created on the fly wihout cloning).
 Named `pxe-client` on my proxmox.
 - A resource pool (aka a folder) to show all Openshift VMs in a single view.
 Not mandatory, but my code uses it.

-(The next 4 will run on the "service" host : )
+(The next 3 will run on the "service" host : )
-- a DHCP server (with reservations, for ease of use)
 - a DNS server
 - a TFTP server (to boot machines using PXE)
 - a Web server (for accessing the ignition files)

 - a pull secret in "./files/pull_secret.txt".
-If you don't have a pull secret, either get one from RedHat, or use '{"auths":{"fake":{"auth": "bar"}}}' as the file content - note the single quotes surrounding the whole string !
+If you don't have a pull secret, either get one from RedHat, or use '{"auths":{"fake":{"auth": "aWQ6cGFzcwo="}}}' as the file content - note the single quotes surrounding the whole string !
 - (Optional) A kitten happily sleeping in a box on your desk.

 ![center](./files/okd-openshift.png)

+Optionnally, you can also create the DHCP server on the service node (which is what I used to do, by I'm doing this on another server nowadays)

 ### The hosts

-I hardcoded private MAC addresses for my VMs.
+I hardcoded *private* MAC addresses for my VMs.
 The way to make a private (unicast) MAC address is to have the least significant bit not set, and the second-least significant bit of the most significant byte set.
 So, the 8 bits of the first byte in the MAC address must be `xxxxxx10`.
-So for instance, x2 would work (`00000010`). x3 wouldn't (`00000011`) x4 wouldn't either (`00000100`). x6 would work. x8 wouldn't. xA would work. xC wouldn't. xE would work. xG wouldn't, but for a totally different reason :D (xOxO only works if we're intimate enough).
+So for instance, x2 would work (`xxxxxx10`). x3 wouldn't (`xxxxxx11`) x4 wouldn't either (`xxxxx100`). x6 would work. x8 wouldn't. xA would work. xC wouldn't. xE would work. xG wouldn't, but for a totally different reason :D (xOxO only works if we're intimate enough).

+So I'm chosing 7A (1111010) for the first byte.
+All my labs that require a private MAC address are in my 7A: scope.

 | Name | IP | Mac Address | Role | OS | PXE Boot |
 |------|---------------|--------------------|------------------------------------|---------------------|-----|